 The annual Roger O'Sullivan Memorial Award for Family, School and Community Partnerships for Learning is for a school community that can show exemplary practice in family-school partnerships that has led to enhanced student outcomes.

 St Joseph’s Primary School, Uralla is the recipient of the 2020 Roger O’Sullivan Memorial Award.

-You can watch a short video about the project on Facebook by clicking on the link in the black box.
+You can watch a short video about the project.

 The genesis of the “St Joseph’s School Sheep Manure Business and School Garden Project” was in 2016 after the school identified a need to further support students’ learning needs by involving them in a practical yet meaningful project.